Sacco and Vanzetti: Background

-Robbery
+Hold-Up Robbery

 The Slater-Morrill Shoe Company factory was located on Pearl Street in Braintree, Massachusetts.
 On April 15, 1920, two men were robbed and killed while transporting the company's payroll in two large steel boxes to the main factory.
 One of them, Alessandro Berardelli—a security guard—was shot four times as he reached for his hip-holstered .38-caliber, Harrington & Richardson revolver; his gun was not recovered from the scene.
 The other man, Frederick Parmenter—a paymaster who was unarmed—was shot twice: once in the chest and a second time, fatally, in the back as he attempted to flee.
 The robbers seized the payroll boxes and escaped in a stolen dark blue Buick that was carrying several other men.

 As the car was being driven away by Michael Codispoti, the robbers fired wildly at company workers nearby.
 A coroner's report and subsequent ballistic investigation revealed that six bullets removed from the murdered men's bodies were of .32 automatic (ACP) caliber.
 Five of these .32-caliber bullets were all fired from a single semi-automatic pistol, a .32-caliber Savage Model 1907, which used a particularly narrow-grooved barrel rifling with a right-hand twist.
 Two of the bullets were recovered from Berardelli's body.
 Four .32 automatic brass shell casings were found at the murder scene, manufactured by one of three firms: Peters, Winchester, or Remington.
 The Winchester cartridge case was of a relatively obsolete cartridge loading, which had been discontinued from production some years earlier.
 Two days after the robbery, police located the robbers' Buick; several 12-gauge shotgun shells were found on the ground nearby.